neelrakholia/vptreeknn/README.txt

 5) binread_array.m              Read binary files to an array

-% Files no used
+% Files not used

 Directory: ./src/obsolete/

-These files use an O(n^2) tree construction and are not used anymore
+These files use an O(n^2) tree construction and are not used anymor

+% Changes needed to be made to the report
+-Remove italics
+-Add stuff about backtracking
+-Inverse dist ratios
+-More implementation stuff
+-Say something string and graph kernels
+-Add merge experiments